strwberry-smggls/format_transform/README.md

 labels in the "labels" field need to be separated by the "|" character: label1|label2|label3....

-Splits are generated as described in https://github.com/morningmoni/HiLAP and need to be saved accordingly.
+Splits are used as given in the datasets.

 2)
 The Label hierarchy in a .csv file.
 This file is created by the corresponding script in https://github.com/morningmoni/HiLAP.